asyncapi/website/pages/docs/migration/migrating-to-v3.md

         ...
 ```

+This also means that we have removed the property `messageId` from the Message Object, as the ID of the Message Object is now the key in the key/value pair.

 ## Unifying explicit and implicit references

 In v2, implicit references were allowed in certain instances.
 For instance, the server security configuration was identified by name, linking to a [Security Schema Object](https://www.asyncapi.com/docs/reference/specification/v2.6.0#securitySchemeObject) within the components.
 Similarly, a channel could reference global servers by name.